 Here, you can see the strong move from the pivot low and prices failing to break the median line convincingly.
-After some consolidation, you can see the range established between 37.89 and 35.50.
+This develops into a consolidation range between 37.89 and 35.50.
 The break down from 35.50 sends prices back to the third pivot point at 29.65.

-Here, prices post a steady decline from the third pivot point (high).
-The sharp drop is signaled by the median line practically supporting the prices.
-We then get to see some consolidation underway with the sideways range established at 75.99 and 72.27.
+In this example, prices post a steady decline from the third pivot point high.
+We then get some consolidation between 75.99 and 72.27.

-The upside breakout from this range sends prices higher targeting the third pivot point high at 79.47.
+The upside breakout from this range sends prices higher with a target of the third pivot point high at 79.47.

 In this first example, you can see how the bearish divergence was formed with price making a higher high while the relative strength index was seen making a lower high.
-Following this high that stalled near 16.60, price eventually breakout from the lower median line following the median line price failure.
+Following this high that stalled near 16.60, price eventually broke down through the lower median line following the price failure.

-In this chart, you can see that while prices posted a lower low, the 13 period RSI signaled a higher, which indicated a bullish divergence in price.
-The fact that prices stalled near the median line indicated that price would be reversing direction shortly.
+In the next chart, you can see that while prices posted a lower low, the 13 period RSI signaled a higher high, which indicated a bullish divergence in price.
+The fact that prices stalled near the median line indicated that price would be reversing upward shortly.

 Following the breakout from the outer median line, we can see that the long position resulted in a profit as price continued to push higher.

-What’s even more interesting is that in many cases, the concepts of Elliott waves can be applied to the median line itself.
-Not many traders have fully yet grasped this method but when combined, median lines and EW can be a great way to trade the market with confidence.
+In many cases, the concepts of Elliott wave can be applied to the median line itself.
+Not many traders have fully grasped this method, but when combined, median lines and Elliott wave can be a great way to trade the market with confidence.

-The above chart gives a brief illustration of the Elliott wave counts that coincide with the Andrews’ pitchfork tool.
-Thus, Elliott Wave practitioners will find that they can build a rather powerful trading system when combining the rules of Alan Andrews and the principles of Elliott Wave Theory.
+The above chart gives a brief illustration of Elliott wave counts that coincide with the Andrews’ pitchfork tool.